 Apply now with Northfield Savings Bank

 On June 5th, the Paycheck Protection Program Flexibility Act became law, addressing some program restrictions.
-With these changes, an application deadline of August 8, and limited federal funding remaining, we anticipate renewed volume of applications and strongly recommend interested customers apply now.
+With these changes, an NSB application deadline of 3pm on August 7, and limited federal funding remaining, we anticipate renewed volume of applications and strongly recommend interested customers apply now.
 To get started, download the application and, if practical, work with a tax advisor to calculate your loan amount and gather required documentation.
 Once you have completed the application and gathered required documentation, click SUBMIT to begin a secure email method of submission.
 If you receive an error message, please click here for email instructions.

 NSB is following U.S. Treasury and Small Business Administration guidance in originating, processing, and disbursing PPP loans.
 That guidance requires banks to disburse funds to SBA-approved PPP borrowers no later than 10 calendar days from loan approval.

 NSB provides answers to some basic PPP questions below.
 The U.S. Treasury publishes detailed PPP rules and updates HERE.

 The Paycheck Protection Program (PPP) is a small business loan relief program authorized by the CARES Act, funded and overseen by the U.S. Treasury Department (Treasury) and administered by the U.S. Small Business Administration (SBA).
 PPP provides small businesses forgivable loan funding to cover payroll costs and other critical expenses incurred during the COVID-19 national emergency.
 The first round of funding was $349 billion; it was fully subscribed by April 16.
 The second round of funding is $310 billion; it became available on April 27.
 The loan application deadline is August 8, 2020, and PPP loan funds may be utilized until December 31, 2020.

 - Second round funding became available on April 27